Scott and Dan hit up the comics racks from 49 years ago…

 CBS fought hard to get Nixon but as a credible news organization, refused to pay for the privilege.
 Instead, the pathologically venal Tricky Dick pocketed $600,000 from Frost’s production company.
 The four-part, weekly series was such a smash that the producers would come back in the fall with a fifth episode featuring material excised from the initial run.

 New Yorkers were terrified to go out at night, thanks to a mysterious gunman who was targeting men and women around the city.
-In mid-April, a serial fiend known as the .44 Caliber Killer had claimed his latest victims, 20-year-old Alexander Esau and 18-year-old Valentina Suriani, who were shot dead in a car parked on a Hutchinson River Parkway service road in the Bronx.
+Known as the .44 Caliber Killer, the serial fiend had last struck in mid-April, killing 20-year-old Alexander Esau and 18-year-old Valentina Suriani, who were shot in a car parked on a Hutchinson River Parkway service road in the Bronx.
 A handwritten letter was left by the bodies, and police initially kept a lid on it.
-But some of the contents leaked to the press, and now the public had a new, even more frightening name for the murderer: He called himself… the Son of Sam.
+But some of the contents leaked to the press, and now the public had a new, even more frightening name for the murderer: He called himself the Son of Sam.

 The killer’s spree fit a city that was suffering through calamitous rot, poverty and filth.
 But there was no shortage of big personalities that wanted to run it anyway, including Democrats Ed Koch, Mario Cuomo and Bella Abzug, who each wanted to unseat Mayor Abe Beame.
 (Comparably few cared about the Republican side of things.)